milk-v/milkv.io/docs/duo/application-development/wiringx.md

 <summary>int wiringXSPIGetFd(int channel)</summary>

-  Get the file descriptor of the SPI device, with the channel defaulting to 0 on Duo
+  Get the file descriptor of the SPI device, with the channel defaulting to 0 on Duo.

 </details>